-Ashley James Scandalous Nipple Show At The You Win Again Premier
+Ashley James Wears Nipple-Revealing Outfit At The ‘You Win Again’ Premiere

 A photo posted by Ashley James (@ashleylouisejames) on

-The You Win Again Premier was held in London and the British model clearly became the center of attention thanks to her see-through top.
+The You Win Again premiere was held in London and the British model clearly became the center of attention thanks to her see-through top.
 Perhaps Ashley chose the sheer top so that she could flaunt the progress that she has been making.
 Just a few days before the London event, she revealed that she had successfully shed some weight while attending a Moroccan bikini boot camp.

-The 29-year-old shot into the fame spotlight in 2012 on Made In Chelsea though she left the show just a year down the line.
+The 29-year-old shot into the spotlight in 2012 on Made In Chelsea though she left the show just a year down the line.
 However, the show brought her good fortune even after leaving because she ended up becoming very successful as a blogger mainly focusing on fashion and lifestyle.
 Her experience at the Moroccan boot camp might have been short but it was definitely grueling.
 She, however, managed to tough it out and also made sure that she kept her 76.7 million Instagram followers entertained and well updated about her progress.

 “Thanks @no1_bootcamp.
 If you’re looking for some motivation or a much-needed health kick I’d seriously recommend trying a boot camp.
 I’ll write a proper blog post soon about my trip. #fitness #motivation,” Ashley captioned one of her Instagram posts.

 The boot camp seemed to have yielded significant results because the former reality star looked well-toned underneath the sheer dress.
-Ashley has not been in the public limelight of late though she recently appeared in a series of raunchy bikini photos that were part of the Morocco bootcamp.
+Ashley has not been in the public limelight of late although she recently appeared in a series of raunchy bikini photos that were part of the Morocco boot camp.
 The photos also accentuate her sexy curves and are definitely worth checking out and the intense workout sessions have clearly been doing her justice.
 In the meantime, Ashley made sure that she let her sheer outfit make a statement even as she shamelessly treated the audience to a nipple show.

 [Featured Image by Eamonn M. McCormack/Getty Images]